OpenTouryoProject/AsynchronousProcessingService/README.md

 # Asynchronous processing service
-*Asynchronous processing service* is an asynchronous processing infrastructure that uses DBMS as a queue by Windows service.
+*Asynchronous processing service* is an asynchronous processing infrastructure for Windows services that uses DBMS as a queue.

 For more information of Asynchronous processing service, refer the following site.
 (The following site is only displayed in Japanese.)